openoms/lightning-node-management/watchtower.md

     [Wtclient]
     wtclient.private-tower-uris=0247ce2c7a3de7cc1890c9a34f1a707a08a27374da7140497f6f2db42e92738a30@zyqnk7s2gkyoflwili2dpeqfetxgcsdzhnizhlhnbvjbbaj7yq4ejfqd.onion:9911
     ```
     * The details of a test node are prefilled.
-Connections are welcome, but there are no guarantee for this service to stay online.
+Connections are welcome, but there is no guarantee for this service to stay online.
     * Use the `watchtower-pubkey` noted previously from `$ lncli tower info`.
     * The host is watchtower's .onion address noted previously from: `# cat /mnt/hdd/tor/lndWT9911/hostname`